GeoMigrata/dotMigrata/USAGE.md

 ## PersonCollection System

 The **PersonCollection** system gives you fine-grained control over population generation.
 Add individual persons, duplicates, or use generators with specifications.
-Always use `FactorDefinition` object references, not strings.

 ```csharp
 // First, define your factor objects